Q: What type of marketing is done to attract potential renters to my property?

 Q: Do you collect first and last month’s rent?

 A: We typically collect the first month’s rent, along with a security deposit, instead of last month’s rent.
-The benefit to collecting a security deposit is that it can be used for any owner costs after the tenant leaves the property, while the last month’s rent can only be used for rent while the tenant is living in the home.
+The benefit to collecting a security deposit is that it can be used for any owner costs after the resident leaves the property, while the last month’s rent can only be used for rent while the resident is living in the home.
 The security deposit will be held in a trust account as is required by state law.

 Q: What is the process in the event a renter pays late?

 A: Rent is due on the 1st of each month.
 If a rent payment is not received on the 1st of each month we immediately reach out with a phone call and email.
 If a rent payment is still not received on the 2nd of the month, we will deliver a 3-day notice.
-The 3-day notice gives the tenant written notice that rent must be paid in 3 business days or further action will be taken.
-Per Florida law, this is the first action a property manager/owner must take prior to evicting a tenant.
+The 3-day notice gives the resident written notice that rent must be paid in 3 business days or further action will be taken.
+Per Florida law, this is the first action a property manager/owner must take prior to evicting a resident.

 Q: What happens in the event of an emergency on the property?

-A: As an experienced property management team, we know how stressful property emergencies can be for tenants and homeowners.
+A: As an experienced property management team, we know how stressful property emergencies can be for residents and homeowners.
 That’s why we’re on call 24/7/365.
 We have an extensive network of maintenance personnel and sub-contractors available to handle any situations that may arise.